One of the most variable aspects of web design is the way in which we approach width and height in terms of measurements and flexibility.

 But, as Bob Dylan proclaimed a long time ago, “The times, they are a-changin’,” and with these changes come a variety of new ways for laying out your website’s pages and an even more variable landscape of methods for viewing websites.

 In this article, we will examine web layout types — old, new, and the future.
+Each of these web layouts will easily enhance website user experience.
 We will explore the subject in the context that websites are being viewed in a diverse amount of ways, such as through mobile phones, netbooks, and touchscreen personal devices like the iPad.

 About Your Options